Dhruv041107/snake-and-ladder/README.md

 ## Contact
 For any inquiries or feedback, please contact:

-Prashant <br/>
 Email: `dhruv11singla@gmail.com`

 ## Learn More
-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).